 Construction on the library building began in 1967 and was completed in 1969.
 The library building received several awards for its architectural design.
 The library housed over 777,000 volumes, 523,000 electronic journals and books, and scores of other materials.
 The library housed numerous computers, laptops to check out and included a computer lab.
 Students, faculty, and staff accessed e-books online and searched within over 250 databases, many with full-text journal articles.

-Included in the building are a curriculum materials and an extensive juvenile collection.
-The library is a selective Federal Depository Library housing large numbers of documents.
-Many are online and linked through the libraries catalog.
+Included in the building were curriculum materials and an extensive juvenile collection.
+Many resources were online and linked through the libraries catalog.
 Zumberge Library is the main library in a multi-location library system at the university.
-The university administration offices are also located in the Zumberge Library.

 The building had five levels, the top four were used by the library and the lower level housed the university's executive officers- the president, provost, and vice presidents.

 For more information regarding the University Libraries visit the University Libraries website www.gvsu.edu/library or the University Libraries archives http://gvsu.edu/library/special collections.